cgore/clojure-binance/README.md

 ## Usage

-The Binance API is documented at ...
-TODO ...
+The Binance API is documented at https://github.com/binance-exchange/binance-official-api-docs

 ## License